syncfusion/ej2-showcase-vue-asset-management/README.md

 # Asset Management System
-A showcase application for tracking and visualizing software and hardware assets of an organization.
+A showcase application to track and visualize the software and hardware assets of an organization.
 This app was built using [Syncfusion Essential JS 2 Vue UI components](https://www.syncfusion.com/products/vue).

 ## Prerequisites
    To run the application, [npm and node.js](https://docs.npmjs.com/getting-started/installing-node) are required.
 The node.js version 6.0.0 or above and the npm version 3.0.0 or above can be used.